 As of 2016, Ontario was beginning to allow the sale of beer and wine in a limited number of supermarkets, but overall, the Canadian attitude to the sale of alcoholic beverages is backward.

 Be sure to know the drinking age in Canada, which is 18 or 19, depending on the province.

-Taking Beer Home with You
+Taking Beer Home With You

-You may well be so enamoured of some of Canada's fine microbrews that you want to bring some home with you.
+You may well be so enamored of some of Canada's fine microbrews that you want to bring some home with you.
 Great idea and maybe throw some Canadian wine in there as well.
 Just be sure to check your allowance for bringing back alcoholic beverages into your home country.